 But to the story I am trying to tell which is about Dan Donnelly’s arm.

-The following day I took Laura to lunch at a favourite pub where I used to go when I was a teenager and in my early twenties.
+The following day I took Laura to lunch at a favourite pub where I used to go when I was a teenager. and later in my early twenties when I worked as a trainee thoroughbred race-horse trainer on the Curragh.
 It is in the little country town of Kilcullen, not far from Naas and is named The Hideout.

-The pub had been there for hundreds of years.
+The pub had been there many decades.
 When you entered it was another world; a series of little cosy rooms with roaring fireplaces and oak beamed low ceilings.
 On the walls were prints and paintings of local history; the Kildare Hunt and old photos of times gone by, and ancient handguns, swords and farming implements.

 It was a convivial place where the locals laughed and sang and danced to Gaelic bands.
 A place where Tim Finnegan in his day would have gone for a jar or two I am sure.